 Remember how we said native video content is usually set to autoplay?
 Well in most cases, sound is disabled.
 In fact, roughly 85% of Facebook videos are watched with the sound off (and to think you spent all that time trying to find just the right music for your content—we feel your pain).

-But you can’t have everyone in the office know you’re watching the latest grumpy cat video when you’re supposed to watching a training video.
+But you can’t have everyone in the office know you’re watching the latest grumpy cat video when you’re supposed to watch a training video.
 Oh, just us?

 Additionally, you can incorporate motion graphics to provide a visual representation of important information you don’t want your audience to miss.